Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Introduction

 \subsection{Acknowledgements}

 We would like to thank Liam Keenan for their insights that contributed to the development of this paper.
-We would also like to thank Anna Marie Bohmann, Daniel Fuentes-Keuthan, Elijah Gunther, Andres Mejia, Mona Merling, and Lyne Moser for helpful conversations.
+Additionally, we are very grateful to Niles Johnson for pointing out the subtleties surrounding duality and enriched Burnside categories.
+We would also like to thank Anna Marie Bohmann, Daniel Fuentes-Keuthan, Elijah Gunther, Andres Mejia, Mona Merling, Lyne Moser, and Ang\'elica Osorno for helpful conversations.
 Additionally, we are grateful to Michigan State University for hosting the first-named author and facilitating this collaboration.
-The first-named author was also partially supported by NSF GRFP grant DGE-1845298.
+The first-named author was also partially supported by NSF grant DGE-1845298.
+The second-named author was partially supported by NSF grant DMS-2135960.
 Some ideas of this work, specifically those related to the definition of symmetric monoidal Mackey functors, also appear in the second-named author's thesis \cite{davidthesis}, which was partially supported by NSF-DMS grant 2104300.